 India again rejects Trump's Kashmir mediation offer, says 'discussion will only be with Pak'

-New Delhi, Aug 02: Even as US President Donald Trump reiterated that he is ready to offer assistance to India and Pakistan in solving the Kashmir dispute, Union Minister of External Affairs S Jaishankar said that any discussion on the matter would "would only be with Pakistan and only bilaterally".
+New Delhi, Aug 02: Even as US President Donald Trump reiterated that he is ready to offer assistance to India and Pakistan in solving the Kashmir dispute, Union Minister of External Affairs S Jaishankar said that any discussion on the matter "would only be with Pakistan and only bilaterally".

 The foreign minister met with his US counterpart in Bangkok on Friday and held wide ranging discussions on regional issues, after which he tweeted that he has conveyed India's unaltered stand on Kashmir to Pompeo.